primaryobjects/quantum/readme.md

 ### Superposition

 An example of using superposition in quantum programming.
-This program contains 3 examples to demonstrate the properties of quantum superposition and entanglement.
+This program contains three examples to demonstrate the properties of quantum superposition and entanglement.

 The first example measures 2 qubits in their initial states (all zeros) and prints the results.